 § 300.327 Educational placements.
 Consistent with § 300.501(c), each public agency must ensure that the parents of each child with a disability are members of any group that makes decisions on the educational placement of their child.
 (Authority: 20 U.S.C.
 1414(e)) In New Mexico, the IEP Team is the group that makes decisions on the educational placement of a child with disabilities under IDEA.
 CIMARRON MUNICIPAL SCHOOLS will utilize the same process for determining the educational placement for children with low-incidence disabilities (including children who are deaf, hard of hearing, or deaf-blind), as used for determining the educational placement for all children with disabilities.
-That is, each child's educational placement will be determined on an individual case-by case basis depending on each child's unique educational needs and circumstances, rather than 2006)) CIMARRON MUNICIPAL SCHOOLS does not consider maintaining a child's placement in an educational program that is substantially and materially similar to the former placement to be a change in placement.
+That is, each child's educational placement will be determined on an individual case-by case basis depending on each child's unique educational needs and circumstances, rather than by the child's category of disability, and will be based on the child's IEP.
 (See 71 Fed.
 Reg.
-46588-89 (August 14, 2006)) A parent will be given prior written notice within a reasonable time before CIMARRON MUNICIPAL SCHOOLS implements a proposal or refusal to initiate or change the identification, evaluation or education placement of the child, or the provision of a FAPE to the child.
+46586 (August 14, 2006)) CIMARRON MUNICIPAL SCHOOLS does not consider maintaining a child's placement in an educational program that is substantially and materially similar to the former placement to be a change in placement.
 (See 71 Fed.
 Reg.
-46588(August 14, 2006))
+46588-89 (August 14, 2006)) CIMARRON MUNICIPAL SCHOOLS understands that a change in location is not always a change in placement.
+A Placement is a point along the child's continuum of placement options, while location is the physical location where the child receives related services, such as a classroom.
+However, a change in location may give rise to a change in placement if the change in location substantially alters the student's educational program (See 71 Fed.
+Reg.
+46,588 (2006); See Letter to Fisher, 21 IDELR 992 (OSEP 1994) A parent will be given prior written notice within a reasonable time before CIMARRON MUNICIPAL SCHOOLS implements a proposal or refusal to initiate or change the identification, evaluation or education placement of the child, or the provision of a FAPE to the child.
+(See 71 Fed.
+Reg.
+46588(August 14, 2006)) -- --

 § 300.328 Alternative means of meeting participation.
-When conducting IEP Team meetings and placement meetings pursuant to this subpart, and subpart E of this part, and carrying out administrative matters under section 615 of the Act (such as scheduling, exchange of witness lists, and status conferences), the parent of a child with a disability and a public agency may agree to use alternative CIMARRON MUNICIPAL SCHOOLS may utilize electronic mail as an alternative means of meeting participation.
+When conducting IEP Team meetings and placement meetings pursuant to this subpart, and subpart E of this part, and carrying out administrative matters under section 615 of the Act (such as scheduling, exchange of witness lists, and status conferences), the parent of a child with a disability and a public agency may agree to use alternative means of meeting participation, such as video conferences and conference calls.
+CIMARRON MUNICIPAL SCHOOLS may utilize electronic mail as an alternative means of meeting participation.
 (See 71 Fed.
 Reg.
-4658 (August 14, 2006))

-T means of meeting participation, such as video conferences If CIMARRON MUNICIPAL SCHOOLS incurs costs and conference calls. as a result of using an alternative means of meeting participation so the parents may participate, (Authority: 20 U.S.C.
-1414(f)) CIMARRON MUNICIPAL SCHOOLS is responsible • • • • • • • • • • • • • • • • • • • • for all the costs.
+4658 (August 14, 2006)) If CIMARRON MUNICIPAL SCHOOLS incurs costs as a result of using an alternative means of meeting participation so the parents may participate, CIMARRON MUNICIPAL SCHOOLS is responsible

+(Authority: 20 U.S.C.
+1414(f)) for all the costs.
 (See 71 Fed.
 Reg.
-46587 (August 14, 2006)) "
+46587 (August 14, 2006))